AUDIO VERSION: YouTube Podbean

 HOW THE CHURCH LEADS YOU ASTRAY

 Let’s go back to our race metaphor.
 There you are, standing at the finish line, waiting to see who is going to come in first.
 Suddenly two runners come into view and they are totally tied with each other.
 They cross the finish line at the exact same second and there is a tie for first place.
 This is how the folks at the NLT are teaching you to view God and people when they translate Jesus as saying that loving people is just as important as loving God.
-You’re not used to thinking of Bible translators as trying to shape your personal theology, yet this is exactly what they do, and there are some very shady games being played with the biblical text in an effort to push Christians down certain theological roads (see Creating a Different God: How the Bible is Being Changed to Lead You Astray).
+You’re not used to thinking of Bible translators as trying to shape your personal theology, yet this is exactly what they do, and there are some very shady games being played with the biblical text in an effort to push Christians down certain theological roads.

 Now let’s put you back at that finish line.
 This time when the first two runners come into view, you see that there is some distance between them.
 Not much, but when they cross the finish line, there’s no question about who was first and who was second.
 In this third scenario, the first runner represents other people, while the second represents your Gods.
 This is the other priority system that the Church tries to shove on you: she tells you to put people just a little bit ahead of God in importance.
 When you’re urged to blindly trust your pastor and discouraged from seeking God directly, this third priority system is being promoted.
 When you’re taught that it’s wrong for you to ever question what the human authors of the Bible say, you’re being taught to put people before God.
 Why on earth shouldn’t you question what people say?
 Why are you being taught to feel guilty, sinful, stupid, embarrassed, or bad for trying to seek God directly for wisdom in life?
 Since when do your own Creators tell you not to talk to Them?
 They don’t.
 Yahweh, Jesus, and the Holy Spirit welcome you to Them with open arms and They encourage you to come to Them about anything and everything.
 But if you really became confident in doing this, you would stop feeling dependent on human beings to guide you in life.
 And when you no longer feel dependent, you’re much slower to give away your labor and money just because some human wants you to.
 You stop succumbing to peer pressure and you stop accepting that some ministry effort is a good idea just because a bunch of people say it is.